BergQuester/v8tr.github.io/_drafts/2018-12-01-declarative-table-view-controllers.md

 {% endhighlight %}

-The `configure` closure is natural place to setup constraints, like pin table view to superview edges.
-The `container` is often the primary view of the parent view controller.
-You will see how this method applied in practice a few paragraphs next.
+The `configure` closure is a natural place to setup constraints, like pin table view to `superview` edges.
+You will see how this method applied in practice a few paragraphs below.

-Let's follow this article to see how a table view controller can be used in conjunction with a data-driven data source in a most efficient way.

 ### Implementing Data-Driven Data Source

 The purpose of table view data source is to tell the table how many sections and rows per section it has, and then provide the data to display.
 In their turn, the delegate methods primarily lend themselves to handle user interaction with the table.

-Most of us must have already memorized the signatures of these methods -- so frequently we implement them.
-As already been said, we need at least two of those to implement even the simplest table view with dynamic content.

-The next step is to abstract away `UITableViewDelegate` protocol into a reusable and extendable solution that can be easily attached to any table view and tested in isolation.
-Furthermore, it must utilize table view controller rather than a plain table view.
+The root cause of table view data source methods being inconsistent is that they do not have a single source of truth.
+The suggested `DataSource` implementation in here to address this issue.

 #### Step 1: Section Model

-The first thing we do is create a basic data structure that backs a single section within a table view.
+`Section` is a foundational model that represents a single section within a table view. `Item` is defined as a generic to be able to use any custom type.

 {% highlight swift linenos %}